-The following ranges all had their mileage profile changed to the generic high mileage profile, labelled as "Supercar Diesel" in gold book iQ.
-This has the impact of increasing forecasts at lower than benchmark mileage and incremental reductions to forecasts at higher than benchmark mileage.
+The following ranges had their mileage profiles changed to the generic low mileage profile, labelled as Luxury Executive Diesel in gold book iQ.
+The forecast impact is for reductions at lower than benchmark mileage and incremental increases at higher than benchmark mileage.